 4 May 2020

-This will be interpreted as showing that CoV-2 survives particularly well outside the body in those factory conditions, but another factor may be important.
 Workers in meat factories often stand still for long periods at 16°C or below, and it’s likely that they can become chilled.
 An observational study from 1997 that standing still outside for more than two minutes, and shivering outside, were both correlated with an increased chance of dying from respiratory illness.
-This danger is predicted by the TDVT hypothesis, because it says that virtually all respiratory viruses are more active at lower temperatures.
+This danger is predicted by the TDVT hypothesis, which says that virtually all respiratory viruses are more active at lower temperatures.

 The TDVT Hypothesis, as explained by my friend Brian.

 For a general discussion of the seasonality of respiratory viruses, written for the layperson, please see: Every winter, colds and flu increase